 With a grin on his face that spoke volumes, Dan Wallis (UK) turned his head to look at the Logos Hope team seated in the minivan behind him.
 He had just found out from the contact person that the church they were going to was also expecting some songs for the children.
 This minor miscommunication, a common experience for ship teams, would allow the crewmembers to exercise their flexibility once again.
 A plan was made and things were back on track.

 For Pastor Gabriel it was a real encouragement.
-"I am very touched with this gift that will be used for the enhancement of the children of God".
+"I am very touched with this gift that will be used for the enhancement of the children of God," he expressed.